microsoft/pybryt/docs/reference_implementations/annotations.rst

 Values
 ------

-All annotations are created by instaniating subclasses of the abstract :py:class:`pybryt.Annotation` class.
+All annotations are created by instaniating subclasses of the abstract :py:class:`Annotation<pybryt.Annotation>` class.
 Consider the most basic kind of annotation: expecting a specific value to appear while executing the student's code.
-To create a value annotation, create an instance of :py:class:`pybryt.Value`.
+To create a value annotation, create an instance of :py:class:`Value<pybryt.Value>`.
 The constructor takes in the value that you are expecting to see in the student's code:

 .. code-block:: python